adamscott/godot-website/collections/_priorities/rendering-04-add-shader-templates.md

   planning: ""
   ongoing: ""
   done: ""
-anchor: "shader-templates"
+anchor: "add-shader-templates"
-title: "Shader templates to allow overriding the built-in shaders"
+title: "Add shader templates to allow overriding the built-in shaders"
 description: |
   Shader templates can be used to have full control over the shaders used to render your assets.
 This allows you to both optimize your shader by removing unnecessary parts and to dramatically change your shader by adding custom behavior.
 details: